-Introduction.
-Economics of biodiversity and ecosystem change.

-Trade and the environment.

-Distributional effect and environmental justice.

-Policy instruments: nudges and information.
+- Introduction.
+Economics of biodiversity and ecosystem change. - Trade and the environment. - Distributional effect and environmental justice. - Political economy of the environment. - Policy instruments: nudges and information.

-Liability; Policies that failed

-Note: this year the course will be taught jointly with Advanced Environmental Economics (co-taught with Prof. Mathias Reynaert), which will take place over the full 10 weeks of the semester; Empirical Environmental Economics makes up the first half of the course (first 5 weeks).
+Note: this year the course will be taught jointly with Advanced Environmental Economics (co-taught with Prof. Charlotte De Cannière), which will take place over the full 10 weeks of the semester; Empirical Environmental Economics makes up the first half of the course (first 5 weeks).